gcristian/minka/README.md

 # **What is Minka ?**

-### A tool to scale applications, providing a highly-available and fault-tolerant  service of distribution and balancing of application’s workload.
+### A tool to scale up applications, providing a highly-available and fault-tolerant service of distribution and balancing of processing workload.

 ##### Applying the sharding pattern to divide-and-conquer application's resources, it allows user-defined unit of works to be: grouped, distributed, transported, and assigned into shards.

-### Common concepts
+### Concepts of the model

-**Duties** are anything able to fine-grain within an application, like tasks, data, processes, you define it.
+**Duties** represent anything you can fine-grain within an application, like tasks, data, processes.
-They can pan from a static only-once to a dynamic idempotent nature, so will their lifecycles be managed.
+They can pan from a static only-once execution to a dynamic idempotent nature, their lifecycles may freely vary.
-The minimal granularity of a processing function whom resources you need to make available by distribution.
+The minimal granularity of a processing function whose resources you need to make available by distribution.
+You define...

- - You define what they mean, how to group them into pallets
+ - what they mean, how to group them into pallets
- - You define how they’re weighted, and what balancing strategy they need
+ - how they’re weighted, and what balancing strategy they need
- - You define how and when they enter and exit the cluster, fitting your lifecycle
+ - how and when they enter and exit the cluster, fitting your lifecycle

-**Shards** are the instances of an application needing to divide-and-conquer their input to scale usage of resources.
-They will be hosting both the user application and a shard of Minka.
+**Shards** are the instances of your application running along with Minka, needing to divide-and-conquer their input to scale usage of resources.
 Internally a Minka shard consists of a follower process, and a leader candidate process, elected or in position to be.

-**Delegates** are the integration with Minka, subjected to a basic contract: it must take, release, and report their assigned duties, whenever it's commanded to.
+**Delegates** are the client's implementations to receive duties from Minka, subjected to a basic contract: it must take, release, and report their assigned duties, whenever it's commanded to, this's mandatory for Minka to work

 Everything set, Minka gets user duties from the intake endpoint to their corresponding application's delegate, in the right machine where it’s running, keeping the cluster balanced, and all duties assigned as long as there is at least one shard to do it.